Sub-subject: Human Rights in Islam. The Cairo Declaration. Syllabus:

 Therefore, in 1990, all the countries of the Organisation of Islamic Cooperation adopted the Cairo Declaration on Human Rights in Islam that as we can verify is mainly based on the Sharia and the concept of “Islam as vicegerent of Allah on earth.”

 “All human beings form one family whose members are united by submission to God and descent from Adam.
-All men are equal in terms of basic human dignity and basic obligations and responsibilities, without any discrimination on the grounds of race, colour, language, sex, religious belief, political affiliation, social status or other considerations.”
+All men are equal regarding basic human dignity and basic obligations and responsibilities, without any discrimination on the grounds of race, colour, language, sex, religious belief, political affiliation, social status or other considerations.”

 This declaration is a guide for all aspects of life.